yanlongastro/IMBH-runaway-mergers/README.md

-# Seed BH from run-away growth of star clusters
+# IMBH from runaway mergers in star clusters.

 Files
 - raw-all.py: calculate the raw density profiles.